Also called a battle sign, it is defined as bruising in the mastoid process.

 The sign of battle is a clinical sign.
 No further evaluation is needed to diagnose the character.
 However, since the battle sign correlates with an underlying skull fracture, the images are generally justified when observing the battle sign.

 The initial evaluation is with a non-contrast CT scan, although linear or undisplaced fractures may not be detectable, requiring additional imaging.
 If the presentation is delayed and infection is suspected, a CT or MRI with contrast may be helpful.

 It is vital to be checked for nosebleeds to rule out a CSF leak; This can be done by testing for the presence of tau transferrin or glucose level.

 In general, treatment after a skull fracture depends on the type of injury.
 Patients with linear fractures who do not have neurological deficiencies and who have a GCS of 14 or more can be safely discharged home after a period of observation in the emergency room.

 Surgery is usually necessary when patients have depressed skull fractures.
-The current consensus is that the depressed segment is more than 5 mm below the internal table of the adjacent bone, that the patient should undergo surgery to elevate that bone segment.
+The current consensus is that the depressed segment is more than 5 mm below the internal table of the adjacent bone and that the patient should undergo surgery to elevate that bone segment.

 Basilar skull fractures are secondary to trauma, and therefore management requires a thorough evaluation of the trauma.
-Admission for observation is usually necessary with additional management determined on the basis of the fracture.
+Admission for observation is usually necessary, with additional control determined based on the fracture.